Goodbye, Grand Teton. Hello, Yellowstone

 Allowing the fires to burn naturally has, as the area continues to return to life, created a more diverse habitat of meadows and forests.

-Next Stop Isa Lake
+Next Stop Isa Lake.

 As one might expect, water plays a critical role in the Yellowstone ecosystem.
-(Air also plays a critical role in the ecosystem and by this point, the ash was irritating not just my lungs but my eyes.
+(Air plays a critical role in my ecosystem and by this point, the ash was irritating not just my lungs but my eyes.
 Uncharacteristically, I’d spend the rest of the day – and much of the rest of the trip – driving with the windows closed and the air conditioning on.)
 Approximately five percent of the park’s surface area is water most of which can be found in Yellowstone’s 150 named lakes and 278 named rivers and streams that run for a combined length of 2,172.5 miles.

 In the map above, Yellowstone Lake is the easiest to spot.
 At 19 miles long and nearly 140 square miles in area, it’s by far the park’s largest lake.
 It is, in fact, the largest lake in North America above 7,000 feet in elevation.
 On the flip side, one of the smallest lakes in the park is Lake Isa.
 It’s so small that it’s almost impossible to find on park maps.
 Yet this sliver of a lake is unique in the literal sense of the word not simply in Yellowstone but among every other natural body of water on the planet.
+Find out why in the next post.

 This entry was posted in Western U.S. and Canada August and September 2017.
 Bookmark the permalink.